Statistical study of a large and cleaned sample of ultraluminous and hyperluminous X-ray sources: Introduction

 \section{Introduction}

-Supermassive black holes (SMBH, in the mass range $10^6-10^{10} \mathrm{M}_\odot$) are found in the centres of the most massive galaxies observed so far, and are thought to play a major role in galaxy evolution notably during their violent episodes of accretion and ejection (\citealt{Fabian2012,Padovani2017}).
-However, the formation mechanisms of these objects are yet to be fully understood.
-Some SMBH observed at $z>6$, less than 1\,Gyr after the Big Bang, are more massive than $10^9\,\mathrm{M}_\odot$ (e.g. \citealt{Mortlock2011, Wang2021}), implying rapid and efficient growth mechanisms that may be a mixture of intermediate-mass black hole (IMBH, $10^2-10^5 \mathrm{M}_\odot$) mergers and sustained super-Eddington accretion onto these seeds \citep{Volonteri2008,Haiman2013,Pacucci2022}.
-However, compelling evidence for the existence of IMBH is still missing, with the exception of some recent discoveries through gravitational waves and X-ray observations (e.g. \citealt{Farrell2009, Mezcua2017, GW190521}).
+Supermassive black holes (SMBHs, in the mass range $10^6-10^{10} \mathrm{M}_\odot$) have been found in the centres of the most massive galaxies observed so far and they are thought to play a major role in galaxy evolution, notably during their violent episodes of accretion and ejection (\citealt{Fabian2012,Padovani2017}).
+However, the formation mechanisms of these objects have yet to be fully understood.
+Some SMBHs observed at $z>6$, which is less than 1\,Gyr after the Big Bang, are more massive than $10^9\,\mathrm{M}_\odot$ (e.g. \citealt{Mortlock2011, Wang2021}), implying rapid and efficient growth mechanisms that may be a mixture of intermediate-mass black hole (IMBH, $10^2-10^5 \mathrm{M}_\odot$) mergers and sustained super-Eddington accretion onto these seeds \citep{Volonteri2008,Haiman2013,Pacucci2022}.
+However, compelling evidence for the existence of IMBHs is still missing, with the exception of some recent discoveries through gravitational waves and X-ray observations (e.g. \citealt{Farrell2009, Mezcua2017, GW190521}).